Crucifixion of Jesus: Others

 According to some Christian sects in Japan, Jesus Christ did not die on the cross at Golgotha.
 Instead his younger brother, Isukiri, took his place on the cross, while Jesus fled across Siberia to Mutsu Province, in northern Japan.
 Once in Japan, he became a rice farmer, married, and raised a family with three daughters near what is now Shingō.
 While in Japan, it is asserted that he traveled, learned, and eventually died at the age of 106.
 His body was exposed on a hilltop for four years.
 According to the customs of the time, Jesus' bones were collected, bundled, and buried in a mound.
 There is also a museum in Japan which claims to have evidence of these claims.

 In Yazidism, Jesus is thought of as a "figure of light" who could not be crucified.
-This interpretation could be taken from the Quran or Gnostics.
+This interpretation could be either taken from the Quran or Gnostics.

 In art, symbolism and devotions

-Since the crucifixion of Jesus, the cross has become a key element of Christian symbolism, and the crucifixion scene has been a key element of Christian art, giving rise to specific artistic themes such as Ecce Homo, The Raising of the Cross, Descent from the Cross and Entombment of Christ.
+Since the crucifixion of Jesus, the cross has become a key element of Christian symbolism, and the crucifixion scene has been a key element of Christian art, giving rise to specific artistic themes such as Christ Carrying the Cross, raising of the Cross, Stabat Mater, Descent from the Cross and Lamentation of Christ.

-The Crucifixion, seen from the Cross by Tissot presented a novel approach at the end of the 19th century, in which the crucifixion scene was portrayed from the perspective of Jesus.

-The symbolism of the cross which is today one of the most widely recognized Christian symbols was used from the earliest Christian times and Justin Martyr who died in 165 describes it in a way that already implies its use as a symbol, although the crucifix appeared later.
-Masters such as Caravaggio, Rubens and Titian have all depicted the crucifixion scene in their works.
+The symbolism of the cross which is today one of the most widely recognized Christian symbols was used from the earliest Christian times.
+Justin Martyr, who died in 165, describes it in a way that already implies its use as a symbol, although the crucifix appeared later.

 Devotions based on the process of crucifixion, and the sufferings of Jesus are followed by various Christians.
 The Stations of the Cross follows a number of stages based on the stages involved in the crucifixion of Jesus, while the Rosary of the Holy Wounds is used to meditate on the wounds of Jesus as part of the crucifixion.

+Masters such as Giotto, Fra Angelico, Masaccio, Raphael, Botticelli, van Dyck, Titian, Caravaggio, El Greco, Zurbarán, Velázquez, Rubens and Rembrandt have all depicted the crucifixion scene in their works.
+The Crucifixion, seen from the Cross by Tissot presented a novel approach at the end of the 19th century, in which the crucifixion scene was portrayed from the perspective of Jesus.

-The presence of the Virgin Mary under the cross has in itself been the subject of Marian art, and well known Catholic symbolism such as the Miraculous Medal and Pope John Paul II's Coat of Arms bearing a Marian Cross.
+The presence of the Virgin Mary under the cross, mentioned in the Gospel of John, has in itself been the subject of Marian art, and well known Catholic symbolism such as the Miraculous Medal and Pope John Paul II's Coat of Arms bearing a Marian Cross.
 And a number of Marian devotions also involve the presence of the Virgin Mary in Calvary, e.g., Pope John Paul II stated that "Mary was united to Jesus on the Cross".
-Well known works of Christian art by masters such as Raphael (e.g., the Mond Crucifixion), and Caravaggio (e.g., his Entombment) depict the Virgin Mary as part of the crucifixion scene.
+Well known works of Christian art by masters such as Raphael (the Mond Crucifixion), and Caravaggio (The Entombment of Christ) depict the Virgin Mary as part of the crucifixion scene.